 The segment starts in the mountain town of Kato Platres which is reached by a climb from sea level to 915m.
 Assuming a start in Paphos, the first 15 kilometres is pancake flat on the airport road and a good warm-up.
 There are three main ways up to Kato Platres but the most direct is the “Wind Farm” road turning off the main road by the village of Kouklia.
 Over the next 40km, the climb goes up from sea level to 915m.
 A third of the climbing is done in the first 6km with a gradient of just over 5%.
 Road surfaces in Cyprus are generally excellent, but on this particular section it is absolutely amazing and outside of the summer peak, there is very little traffic on these smaller roads.
 All of the routes up to the Troodos mountains are rolling with flat sections and downhills.
 This way up has 8 different small climbs followed by easier sections but the cumulative effect of almost 1,500m of climbing before the segment starts makes Mt Olympus a tough day.

 The Segment: Kato Platres to Mt Olympus

 Overall, this is a very long and unique climb from sea level to ski resort.
 The views of rolling hills in the bottom part is lovely and the variety as you get higher keeps the climb interesting.
-It is a slight anti-climax not having a summit sign at the top but this is a reflection of Cyprus being a less known cycling destination.
-The long descent back down to the coast is thrilling and Paphos is a great base to enjoy a celebratory beer overlooking the Med after an epic ride.
+It is a slight anti-climax not having a summit sign at the top but this is a reflection of Cyprus being a lesser-known cycling destination.
+The long descent back down to the coast is thrilling and Paphos is a great base to enjoy a celebratory beer overlooking the Mediterranean after an epic ride.